samfcmc/product-technical-tests/web-app/Readme.md

 There are multiple solutions for this:

-- Inject the base API url using an environment variable
+- Inject the base API url using an environment variable when creating a production build

 - Having a server on the `web-app` folder that would handle this